 Maybe you ordered too many pizzas for the evening party.
 Now you have several left.
 You don’t have the heart to throw away those lovely pizzas.

 TLDR: The main reason why pizzas go bad is temperature.
 So they should not be in hot surroundings.
-If you do so, you invite harmful bacteria to it.
+If you do so, you invite harmful bacteria into it.
 They may cause foodborne diseases.

 In short, avoid eating a pizza that has been lying out for more than 12 hours.